stanmaz/BBOalert/README.md

     1N--,    2C,    Stayman
     +,    2D,    Texas !H
     +,    2H,    Texas !S

+#### Continuation line

+It is possible to split a record over more than one line.
+When a record ends with a backslash, it is cancatenated with the next record.
+Example : instead of

+      (1N--|2N--|2C--2D--2N..),               3C,     Puppet Stayman

+you can write :

+      (1N--|\
+       2N--|\
+       2C--2D--2N..),               3C,     Puppet Stayman

 #### Long explanation text

 If you need more than 39 characters to explain the alerted call, the solution is to place in the middle of the text the '#' character.
 It will split the text into two parts : the first will be used in the explanation field of the bidding box.
 The second part will be set in the chat box.
 The chat message should be sent to the opponents to complete the alert procedure.